Login

 1. Grade 11

-Grade 11, also known as CP Ti-0.15Pd, is commercially pure titanium, similar to Grade 1 and Grade 2.
-Grade 11 provides enhanced crevice corrosion resistance due to added palladium.
-It also has high ductility, impact toughness, and weldability.
-Grade 11 is commonly used in chemical processing and storage, ducts, pumps, and heat exchangers.
+Grade 11, also known as CP Ti-0.15Pd, is commercially pure titanium similar to Grades 1 and 2.
+It offers enhanced crevice corrosion resistance due to added palladium, high ductility, impact toughness, and weldability.
+Common applications include chemical processing, storage, ducts, pumps, and heat exchangers.

 2. Grade 12 or Ti 0.3-Mo 0.8-Ni